 For political leaders, DoS attacks can have insidious effects by preventing them from communicating with their supporters, accessing resources they need to function effectively, or even taking control of their systems.

-They can also use as a form of intimidation or a tool to silence dissenters.
+They can also be used as a form of intimidation or a tool to silence dissenters.

 DoS attacks are hazardous in the modern world because they don’t require sophisticated technical skills and are relatively inexpensive to mount.